🔑 Key Points

 Cover the rear wall first followed by the front wall (the wall you will be facing if seated at your desk or in the middle of the room when performing) if you have sufficient acoustic tiles.

 For the rear wall, I like to match the width of my desk (on the front-facing wall) at head height.

 For the front wall, I recommend installing acoustic panels at the same height directly opposite the front wall.
 Depending on how many acoustic tiles you have at your disposal many people choose to simply cover the area directly behind their speakers.

 If you have some leftover acoustic tiles, start filling in some of the largest gaps.
 This may also depend on other components in the room e.g. bookshelves, or furniture, but in general look for wider expanses of wall and apply some treatment to these in a balanced fashion.

 That was a lot to take in.
 I hope the information above helps you improve the sound of your room, whether you are operating a home studio and recording and mixing music or simply want your guitar and perhaps vocals to sound great in the room you prefer to practice in.

 Regardless of your intended purpose, always keep in mind the acoustic guitar is an acoustic instrument and will be greatly influenced by its surroundings.
 Anything we can do to improve how the sound waves emanating from the guitar interact with the environment it is being played in will only benefit the performance or recording being undertaken.
-This is especially the case for the humble home studio, so consider improving the sound of your room first before investing in new speakers, plugins, and other equipment, after all when it comes to making great-sounding music what we hear is all that matters.
+This is especially the case for the humble home studio, so consider improving the sound of your room first before investing in new speakers, plugins, and other equipment, after all when it comes to making great-sounding music what we hear is really all that matters.